-The last comprehensive actuarial review was undertaken at 31 August 2015, and the figures were rolled forward to 31 March 2016.
-The core estimation techniques described below are expected to be followed in future years, although the level and frequency of reviews in each area may be reduced in view of the much improved financial position of the Group following the National Indemnity transaction.
+The last comprehensive actuarial review was undertaken at 31 August 2016, and the figures were rolled forward to 31 March 2017.
+The core estimation techniques described below are expected to be followed in future years.

 Because of the uncertainties inherent in the Group's liabilities, there are many assumptions and estimation techniques described below which individually could have a material impact on the amount of liabilities and the related reinsurance assets.
 Actual experience will often vary from these assumptions, and any consequential adjustments to amounts previously reported will be reflected in the results of the year in which they are identified.
 The provision for claims outstanding is based upon actuarial and other studies of the ultimate cost of liabilities including exposure based and statistical estimation techniques.